-Toni and Charlotte had become lovers.
-The Swedish journalist Ragnar Ahlstedt visited them at their flat at Nollendorfstraße 24 in Berlin-Schöneberg, and wrote about them in his Män som blivit kvinnor, 1933.
+Toni lived awhile at Wolliner Straße 47 in Berlin-Mitte.
+But because Charlotte Charlaque was called a Jew by the neighbours when she came to visit, Ebel moved in with her in Berlin-Schöneberg.
+The Swedish journalist Ragnar Ahlstedt visited them at their flat at Nollendorfstraße 24, and wrote about them in his Män som blivit kvinnor, 1933.
 They lived cheaply: Charlotte said that she was an actress and Toni was able to sell some paintings and drawings.
+Ahlstedt incorrectly claimed that after the death of Lili Elbe "Frau Toni" and "Fräulein Lola" (Charlotte) were "the only operated transvestites in the whole of Europe" („die einzigen operierten Transvestiten in ganz Europa").

 She died at age 80.

 - Felix Abraham.
 "Genitalumwandlungen an zwei männlichen Transvestiten".
 Zeitschrift für Sexualwissenschaft und Sexualpolitik, 18, 1931: 223-226.
 Translated as "Genital Reassignment on Two Male Transvestites".
 The International Journal of Transgenderism, 2,1, Jan-March 1998.
-Online.
+Archive.

 - Sander L. Gilman.
 Making the Body Beautiful: A Cultural History of Aesthetic Surgery.
 Princeton, N.J.: Princeton University Press, 1999: 276.